wssimms/gssquared/Docs/DevelopLog.md

 stopped firing.
 Keyboard still worked, and, mouse still steered.
 So there may be something weird or it may be a bug in the game crack or something.
 Choplifter didn't seem to have any issues.
 Overall, having the mouse->joystick be linear makes for somewhat slow movement.
 Depends on the size of the screen.
+And I guess you can speed up your mouse movement on the host.

 Also, if you zoom off the window and then click, something comes up and covers the screen and you're way off base.
 Ah, so what I need is if I click in that window, the mouse locks to that window and can't leave it.